County Galway Ireland · Co. Galway · Lettermore Save · Share

 The Wild Atlantic Way

-Come if you are driving the back roads of south Connemara and want to cross the bridges to see how a real island village works.
-Come if the weather is calm and you want to walk the roads and listen to the water between the islands.
-Do not come looking for amenities or attractions.
-The island will not provide them.
-What it offers is honest: a place where the Irish language still lives, where fishing and farming are still real work, and where the bridges still take you somewhere that takes you seriously only if you belong there.
+Come if you are driving the back roads of south Connemara and want to cross the causeways to see how a real island community works.
+Come for the one pub, the water between the islands, and the language.
+Do not come for restaurants, hotels or attractions, because there are next to none.
+What Lettermore offers is honest and finite: rock, salt water, the Irish language still doing a day's work, and a song.

 Population